docker-compendium/samples/README.md

 https://www.sap-press.com/???/

-Download all sample files from this repository:
+How to download all sample files for the english edition:

 ```bash
 git clone https://github.com/docker-compendium/samples.git